 Implementation of the Code, declaration of compliance

-Responsible and transparent corporate governance geared towards creating sustainable has always been a main foundation of HHLA’s commercial success.
+Responsible and transparent corporate governance geared towards creating sustainable value added has always been a main foundation of HHLA’s commercial success.
 HHLA therefore expressly supports the German Corporate Governance Code (hereinafter referred to as “the Code” or “GCGC”) and the objectives that it pursues.
 The Executive Board and Supervisory Board once again carefully studied the recommendations and suggestions of the Code in the 2021 financial year and submitted their annual declaration of compliance in accordance with Section 161 AktG on 13 December 2021.
 This confirms that the corporate governance and culture of HHLA and the Group comply with the recommendations and most of the suggestions contained in the Code, with the exceptions outlined below.

 The current declaration of compliance – as well as those of previous years – is available at www.hhla.de/corporategovernance and reads as follows: